builtbybrayne/mkdocs-smc-docs/docs/terminology-and-concepts.md

 For example, a meter might emit messages at a lower frequency than its sampling rate, with numeric readings aggregated into multiple `attributes` including mean, std deviation, max and min.
 All these `attributes` are transmitted together and constitute a single `signal`.

 `Signals` also help us decompose complex `devices` into generic collections of data readings for more generalised processing within the `platform`.
 For example, both wind turbines and pv arrays have sensors which register their power output.
 A general contract for power meters can be registered with the `platform` in the form of a schema that defines the expected `attributes` of a power meter.
-The integrations to both devices can reuse this contract to format data, in the knowledge that other components of the `platform` can also understand this power meter contract and consume the data.
+The integrations to both devices can reuse this contract to format data as a known `signal`.
+Other components of the `platform` can also understand the power meter contract, and consume the data in the `signal`.

 The API exposed to external integrations is in large part this set of schemas that define the known `signal` contracts.
 These schemas are registered with the `platform` against unique, predefined keys and form the semantic dictionary of the installation.